 An impressive system of 300 caves is in existence here with many now accessible to visitors including Phong Nha Cave, Paradise Cave and Hang En.
 This is still a largely undiscovered area which offers those with a sense of adventure the chance to come face to face with giant stalactites and stalagmites and explore nature's mystical wonders.

-Suggested Phong Nha Ke Bang National Park itinerary
+Suggested itineraries featuring Phong Nha Ke Bang National Park

-This sample itinerary will give you an idea of what is possible when you travel in Phong Nha Ke Bang National Park, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Phong Nha Ke Bang National Park, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Phong Nha Ke Bang National Park